 Operation Report of the Remount Service During WW1 A.E.F., France, June 28, 1919, p.
 61.

 “History of the Veterinary Corps, A.E.F., From August 24, 1918 to March 1, 1919.”
 The United States Army in the World War 1917-1919.
 Reports of the Commander-in-Chief, Staff Sections and Services, Volume 15.
 Center of Military History, United States Army, Washington, DC., 1991, p.
 415. Hereinafter referred to as “C-in-C Report.’

-The tragedy of WWI gave birth to a vision, and today Brooke, the charity that began with war horses, is the world's largest equine welfare organization.
+The tragedy of WWI gave birth to a vision, and today the Brooke family of charities, including Brooke USA, form the world's largest equine welfare organization.
 There are approximately 100 million working horses, donkeys, and mules in the developing world, and 80% of them are suffering from preventable problems.
-Brooke touches the lives of over two million of them annually with practical and sustainable help, supporting twelve million people in their human families each year.
-Learn more about what Brooke does.
+Brooke USA-funded programs touch the lives of millions of these animals through culturally-sensitive and practical programs that provide long-lasting solutions.
+The animals are key to the livelihoods of their owners; by supporting the equines we also support the families who depend on them, as healthier animals help their human families earn a living.
+Learn more about what Brooke USA does.